rticommunity/connextdds-py/README.md

 # connextdds-py

-A full Python binding for RTI Connext DDS using pybind11.
+A full Python binding for RTI Connext DDS.
 (This binding is experimental.)

 ## Documentation